Zimrahin/zTracking/README.md

 Once the script is running, a window with the first frame of the video will appear.
 Select four points that make a rectangle in order to make a perspective transform.
 ![image](./READMEimg/write_track/1.png)

-Select a box at the centre of the track for a pixel to centimetres conversion
+Select a box at the centre of the track for a pixel to centimetres conversion and press Enter
 ![image](./READMEimg/write_track/2.png)

-Select a trackable area from the frontalmost car
+Select a trackable area from the frontalmost car.
+Press Enter
 ![image](./READMEimg/write_track/3.png)

 #### Read CSV